PugetSoundAnalytics/pugetsound-portfolio/pages/why.md

 ---
 layout: default
 title: Why Data Stories Matter
-description: Discover why storytelling is key to turning data into meaningful business insights.
+description: Discover why storytelling transforms data from static numbers into narratives that drive clarity and confident decisions.
 permalink: /why/
 ---

 ## Every Number Has a Story

-Behind every data point is a narrative waiting to be told.
-Data stories transform raw numbers into actionable insights, empower strategic decisions, and illuminate hidden opportunities.
+Behind every data point is a narrative waiting to be uncovered.
+Dashboards can show you what’s happening, but only stories reveal *why it matters* and *what to do next*.

+Data storytelling transforms raw information into clarity, empowers strategic decisions, and illuminates opportunities that spreadsheets alone can’t surface.

-Here, you'll find explorations on:
+Here, you’ll find explorations on:
-- **Crafting Compelling Narratives** — How storytelling turns analytics into strategic gold.
+- **Crafting Compelling Narratives** — Going beyond charts to connect insights with action.
-- **Humanizing Data** — Making numbers relatable and impactful.
+- **Humanizing Data** — Making numbers relatable, memorable, and meaningful.
-- **Analytical Adventures** — Insights, experiments, and lessons learned on my unicorn analyst journey.
+- **Analytics in the Wild** — Lessons, experiments, and reflections from my journey blending consulting, creativity, and curiosity.

+---

 ## 📌 Start Here
 New to Puget Sound Analytics?
-Begin with the [Starter Guide]({{ site.baseurl }}/2025/05/15/hello-welcome-analytics-storytelling-networking.html) —an intro to what this blog is all about, what’s coming next, and how to join the conversation.
+Begin with the [Starter Guide]({{ site.baseurl }}/2025/05/15/hello-welcome-analytics-storytelling-networking.html) — an intro to what this blog is all about, what’s coming next, and how to join the conversation.

+---

 ## 📚 Recent Posts
 <ul>